hchiam/cognateLanguage/README.md

 **Mnemonic**:  "You are *Anthony*".  *"Entuni"* sounds like "Anthony", but more like ["en-too-knee"](https://drive.google.com/open?id=0B239lCkYOdXfbHpwZjZfamNoelk).
 The mnemonic still helps because "Anthony" is a near homophone---it sounds similar enough to "entuni"---but also because you can connect this memory link to something you know very well already, in this case the first time you met someone named Anthony.

-## Example 2:
+## Example 2: with longer source words

-With longer source words:  "queue" = *["paykatcirsafil"](https://drive.google.com/open?id=0B239lCkYOdXfaWVnTFdfek1iaVE)* (sounds like "*pie catchers of Phil*"), which corresponds to "paydwe", "fila", "katar", "saf", and "otcirit", in their respective languages, with the simplified [pronunciation](#4-how-do-i-pronounce-the-words) used by this project.
+"queue" = *["paykatcirsafil"](https://drive.google.com/open?id=0B239lCkYOdXfaWVnTFdfek1iaVE)* (sounds like "*pie catchers of Phil*"), which corresponds to "paydwe", "fila", "katar", "saf", and "otcirit", in their respective languages, with the simplified [pronunciation](#4-how-do-i-pronounce-the-words) used by this project.

 **Memory compression:**  10 syllables total -> 5 syllables.
 5 words -> 1 word.
 (The vocab list generator only incorporates the first syllables from each source word because they're usually the most easily recognizable---think abbreviations.
 Different languages have different priorities/weights in terms of which overlapping letters are chosen, for highest ROI.)

-## Example 3:
+## Example 3: with a more creative mnemonic

-Showing more creative mnemonic:  "east" = *["purcarvasdon"](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)*, which compresses these 5 words and serves to aid recognition of words by their beginning sounds:  "don", "este", "purva", "carq", and "vastok".
+"east" = *["purcarvasdon"](https://drive.google.com/open?id=0B239lCkYOdXfdjZETnpVVDVKazQ)*, which compresses these 5 words and serves to aid recognition of words by their beginning sounds:  "don", "este", "purva", "carq", and "vastok".

 **Memory compression**:  8 syllables total -> 4 syllables.
 5 words -> 1 word.